velos/Endpoints/docs/DefiningResponseType.md

 ### `definition` (static var, required)

-The `Endpoint` static var defines how all the pieces defined in the `Endpoint` go together.
-When creating a `Endpoint`, it's usually the last step, since it requires all the properties of the `Endpoint` defined in order to put them together.
+The `definition` static var defines how all the pieces defined in the `Endpoint` go together.
+Creating a `Definition` is usually the last step, since it requires all the properties of the `Endpoint` defined in order to put them together.

-An `Endpoint` is generic type with the type parameter conforming to `Endpoint`, or equivalently `Self` since the static let is defined as part of the `Endpoint` protocol.
+A `Definition` is a generic type with the type parameter conforming to `Endpoint`, or equivalently `Self` since the static let is defined as part of the `Endpoint` protocol.